-- plain language; avoid jargon, acronyms and abbreviations
+- plain language; avoid jargon, acronyms, and abbreviations

 - you should be able to comprehend a roadmap within 3 minutes

-- the further into the future, the coarser grained the goals should be
+- the further into the future, the coarser-grained the goals should be

 Jira roadmap plugin

 Jira features no roadmap functionality by default.
-As a matter of fact, Jira Agile has not been designed for long-term planning.
+As a matter of fact, Jira Software has not been designed for long-term planning.
 It’s sprint- and cadence-focused and lacks aggregation.
 Ask Jira Agile for “a rough plan for the next 6 months” and you’ll get a list of 500 tasks.

 BigPicture does even better.
-With aesthetically pleasing roadmaps and other PPM tools, such as Gantt chart, resources and risk modules, with green or red dependency arrows, that our clients love so much, BigPicture fits a PPM manager’s needs.
+With aesthetically pleasing roadmaps and other PPM tools, such as Gantt chart, resources, and risk modules, with green or red dependency arrows, that our clients love so much, BigPicture fits a PPM manager’s needs.
 Remember that “appetite comes with eating”?

 What does Jira Roadmapping stand for?

 Not just plain strategic planning.
 And not only drawing a roadmap in Jira for that plan.
-Also, integration with Jira backlog or tracker, resources and risk modules.
+Also, integration with Jira backlog or tracker, resources, and risk modules.

-Roadmap consist of
+Roadmap consists of

 - Project goals at least in the form of deliverables